leonardomenti/quad-tree/README.md

 ## Results

-Our experiment showed that the new deletion algorithm significantly reduces the number of re-insertions compared to the classical method in Quad Trees.
+The experiment showed that the new deletion algorithm significantly reduces the number of re-insertions compared to the classical method in Quad Trees.
 This underscores the algorithm's efficiency and its potential to minimize structural changes in the Quad Tree.

 <img src="results.png" alt="results" width="500" height="400">